nxrddinbnh/nxrddinbnh/README.md

-<h1 align="left">Welcome to <a href="https://linktr.ee/nixiusdev_">nxrddin</a>'s World! 🌹</h1>
+<h1 align="left">Welcome to <a href="https://linktr.ee/nixiusdev_">nxrddin</a>'s World! 🥀</h1>

 <div align="center">
   <img src="nixiusdev-header.gif" alt="Nixius">
 </div>

 ## About Me
 Hello everyone!
-I'm **nxrddinbnh**, but away from the screen, people call me **Nourddin**.
+I'm **Nourddin Benhadi**.
 I love delving into the realm of design and coding, where I can unleash my creativity and turn ideas into reality.
 Whether it's crafting sleek user interfaces or bringing illustrations to life, I'm always eager to take on a challenge and conquer it with enthusiasm.

 ## Skills